-There are small gravesites, busts of the dead and even huge tombs that tower over the site.
+There are small gravesites, busts of the dead, and even huge tombs that tower over the site.
 Some even look like Roman temples!

-Most of the tombstones will have the name of the person buried, the year they were buried and their age.
+Most of the tombstones will have the name of the person buried, the year they were buried, and their age.
 Some even have a backstory about them and remarks from friends.

-One British officer, Charles Hindoo Stuart, requested that his grave was made in the ‘panchyatana’ style as he embraced the Hindu culture.
+One British officer, Charles Hindoo Stuart, requested that his grave be made in the ‘panchyatana’ style as he embraced the Hindu culture.
 So, you’ll his grave with Hindu Gods, such as Vishnu, carved on it.

 The thing that really adds to the aesthetic here is the green moss that grows all over the tombs and the floor.